 Amsterdam's Vondelpark is a public urban park located in the Old South.
 Opened in 1865 as Nieuwe Park, it was renamed Vondelpark to honor the 17th-century dramatist Joost van den Vondel.

-Beloved by both locals and visitors alike, the contains a plethora of cafes and restaurants, as well as indoor and outdoor activities, allowing the park to be enjoyed any day of the year.
+Beloved by Amsterdam locals and visitors alike, Vondelpark contains a plethora of cafes and restaurants, as well as indoor and outdoor activities, making it enjoyable during any time of the year.

 For those unfamiliar with the park, choosing what to see and do can be overwhelming, so here is a comprehensive visitors' guide to the Vondelpark.